top of page

 “This is the debut album by Hertfordshire-based singer-songwriter, guitar and bouzouki player Odette Michell.
 Stu Hanna produces the album with his usual skill and also adds vocals, piano, bass and percussion.
 Phil Beer (from Show of Hands) plays fiddle on three tracks and Toby Shaer (Sam Kelly and the Lost Boys and Cara Dillon’s band) adds fiddle and whistle to two.
 It was rather surprising to find only one track of the ten is traditional, as I felt as though I had heard some of the tracks before.
 This is a credit to Odette’s writing and arrangements.
 ‘Light Up London Town’ is a song about the political climate behind the gunpowder plots of 1605 and really shows off her excellent folky voice.
 Odette has already supported some of the major acts on the folk circuit and is now getting solo gigs at many folk clubs etc. On the evidence of this album, she has a bright future ahead of her.”

-Irish Music Magazine (Nicky Rossiter)
+Irish Music Magazine (Album Review)

 "Ten tracks from a new name to this reviewer and all but one from her own pen.
 It is great to be able to report that Odette does not disapoint as she offers the listener a wonderful mix of music and well thought out lyrics...
 Her self penned The Banks of Annalee is a sort of female and English version of the Old Dungarvan Oak and it sounds wonderful painting a picture of a lovely sunny stroll.
 Similarly The Rolling Shores of England draws the listener into a tale that shows a singer committed to her "native sod" and ready to extol it in song.
 In fact the majority of the tracks on offer here sound very much like hymns to people and places with a lovely understanding of how people and places are connected and need each other.
 Nowehere is this more evident than on the beautiful Bless The Ground You Grow On which is my "stand out" song on offer here.